Ordisoftware/Hebrew-Calendar/README.md

 #### What are parashot?

-The study of the Weekly Torah portion begins at Sim'hat Torah with the Bereshit section on 22 Tishri in the Land of Israel, or on 23 in Mitsraïm and in the desert, that is on the last day of Sukot, or the next day.
+The study of the Weekly Torah portion begins at Shim'hat Torah with the Bereshit section on 22 Tishri in the Land of Israel, or on 23 in Mitsraïm and in the desert, that is on the last day of Sukot, or the next day.

-It ends with full reading on Shabat, or the next Shabat if Sim'hat Torah occurs on Shabat.
+It ends with full reading on Shabat, or the next Shabat if Shim'hat Torah occurs on Shabat.
 The day after Shabat we move on to the next parashah that we study during the week by reading comments, listening to conferences, learning about science, and examining letters, words and verses, to read it in full on Shabat.
 And so on from week to week to go through the Torah in a year to build a better future world for oneself, for one's family, for one's community, for one's country, for the Nations, and for the species, thanks to Pesach, Shavu'ot, Teru'ah, Kipurim, and Sukot.

 Israël is the conceptual worldwide land of the righteous benevolent whose body+spirit, and therefore DNA, is to some notable extent free from ignorance and evil.
-Sim'hat Torah means 'Joy [bestowed by the] Torah' and a Lettriq of Sim'hat is 'Sharing of the Service which Sustains the Matter': it is therefore the joy resulting from the beneficial help of the Torah and those which follow the laws of the country where one lives and the Doctrine of YHVH which have for one and only fundamental purpose to protect the life and the goods of the people without harming even the wicked and the criminals.
+Shim'hat Torah means 'Joy [bestowed by the] Torah' and a Lettriq of Shim'hat is 'Sharing of the Service which Sustains the Matter': it is therefore the joy resulting from the beneficial help of the Torah and those which follow the laws of the country where one lives and the Doctrine of YHVH which have for one and only fundamental purpose to protect the life and the goods of the people without harming even the wicked and the criminals.

 The number of Parashot is 54 that is to say נד which is the Power of the Student, and that root means Passing from the world of malevolence to that of benevolence.